FailAcademy/learning/wdp-vancouver/_lessons/week-05/05-react-routing-state.md

 ## Lab Activity

 We're going to build a functional email inbox that uses the **react-router** project to help us display components assicoated with a URL.

+#### Mini-Project Stretch Goals
+- Add the ability to undo the 'Trashing of an item'.
+- Add the ability to 'put back' an item from the trash/archive to the inbox.
+- Add the ability to filter: Show only completed todos; show only incomplete todos